 It is a good idea to learn about the landlord's or property manager's reputation.
 The more you know about how a person operates her business, the better off you will be.
-Try to talk to current tenants.
-Ask them how well the landlord takes care of the place or if they have had trouble getting repairs made.
+Try to find out more about the landlord online.
+You can also try to talk to current tenants.
+Ask them how well the landlord takes care of the building or if they have had trouble getting repairs made.
 Also ask current tenants if they have heard anything about the building being foreclosed upon.
 For more information see Chapter 18: Tenants & Foreclosure.